 5. Take A Walk Up Memory Lane

-Go past the colorful windmills above the park and see reenactments of old street stalls from the 80’s on a winding stone path that slopes upward.
+Go past the miniature models of other Ipoh landmarks (like the town hall) and colorful windmills above the park and see reenactments of old street stalls from the 80’s on a winding stone path that slopes upward.

 Note: You can’t buy anything from these stalls as they’re just for show!